Kartù Gallery at the Inner West Art Fair 2025

 Opening Night & Viewing Details

 The exhibition opens with a special event on Thursday, 27 March 2025, from 5-7 PM, where visitors will have the opportunity to meet the artists and engage with their work.
 "Her" will be available for viewing until 24 April 2025.
+Join us in celebrating the artistic voices that shape our community.

 Meet the Artists